SongSeungHyeon01/SongSeungHyeon01.github.io/_posts/word list.md

 doubt - (verb) to be uncertain about something or someone, or to have difficulty believing something:
 [ T ] He may come back tomorrow with the money, but I doubt it.

+no doubt - used to emphasize that what you are saying is true or likely to happen:
+We will, no doubt, discuss these issues again at the next meeting.

+cast doubt on something - to make something seem uncertain:
+Witnesses have cast doubt on the accused's innocence.

+in doubt - If the future or success of someone or something is in doubt, it is unlikely to continue or to be successful:
+The future of the stadium is in doubt because of a lack of money.

 without (a) doubt - used to emphasize your opinion:
 She is without (a) doubt the best student I have ever taught.